Anna Wendzikowska: Career

 She is a graduate of the Stefan Batory Gymnasium and Lyceum.
-She studied at the Private Acting School of Halina and Jan Machulski in Warsaw, in the Krakow studio Lart.
-She also began journalism studies at the University of Warsaw, but ended them in London, where she left in 2005.
+She studied at the Private Acting School of Halina and Jan Machulski (Prywatnej Szkoły Aktorskiej Haliny i Jana Machulskich w Warszawie, now called Szkoła Aktorska Haliny i Jana Machulskich) in Warsaw for a year.
+She also began journalism studies at the University of Warsaw, but completed her studies in London, where she moved to in 2005.
+In London, she earned extra money by working in a call centre and as a cloakroom attendant in a restaurant.

 In 2007, she appeared in the music video for the song "Kill The Pain" by Poise Rite.
 She performs in the television series M jak miłość, where she plays the role of Monika.

-From September to October 2011, she participated in the thirteenth edition of the programme Dancing with the Stars: Taniec z gwiazdami on TVN.
+From September to October 2011, she participated in the thirteenth edition of the programme Dancing with the Stars.
+Taniec z gwiazdami on TVN.
 Her dance partner was Michał Stukan, with whom she took tenth place.

-Private life
+Personal life

-In January 2015, she gave birth to her daughter, Kornelia.
-The child's father is Patryk Ignaczak.
+From 2007–2010 she was married to Christopher Combe, a Greek-American expatriate whom she met in London.
+In 2014 she met Patryk Ignaczak, band singer in AudioFeels, with whom she got engaged after a month of acquaintance.
+In January 2015, she gave birth to a daughter, Kornelia, and a year later, they parted ways.
+She met entrepreneur Jan Bazyl in 2017, with whom she has another daughter, Antonina (born 2018).
+They parted ways in 2020.

+She is a cousin of costume designer Malwina Wędzikowska.